serrynaimo/http-status-singlish/README.md

 ### 452 Conference Not Found

 ### 453 Not Enough Bandwidth
+> Overload oredi.
+Sorry Singtel, not MyRepublic

 ### 454 Session Not Found
+> Where got session?

 ### 455 Method Not Valid in This State